The Rochester Bridge Chapel is one of the few surviving chapels of its kind in the country.

 It stopped being used as a chapel in 1548 and was then leased out for various purposes including as storage, a house, an alehouse and a sweetshop.

-It had become a ruin by the 1800s and was restored in 1879 when the Victorian Bridge Chamber was built beside it, which has been used by the Rochester Bridge Trust for many of its meetings.
+It had become a ruin by the 1800s and was restored in 1937 by Sir Herbert Baker.
+Next door is the Victorian Bridge Chamber, which is used by the Rochester Bridge Trust for many of its meetings and can be accessed via the Chapel during open days.

 Admission Free